 Therefore, everyone now has to take a dose of Mechanics and Statistics – and there’s no longer a Decision Mathematics option.
 The real choice comes down to whether you do AS Level or A-Level Further Mathematics.

 Having said that, the style of paper and question, as well as what is examined in each of the three papers, will be up to the individual exam boards.
 This is how this looks in practice:

 What’s in each paper?

-The table shows how the boards split the different parts of the course over the three 2 hour examinations, but actually the differences go much deeper in terms of length and style of question too.
-You’ll learn about the questions relevant to your exam board as you progress along your A Level course.
+The table shows how the boards split the different parts of the course over the three two-hour examinations, but really, the differences go much deeper in terms of length and style of question, too.
+You’ll learn about the questions relevant to your exam board as you progress along your A-Level course.

 Myth 7: “You can do it all on a calculator”

 It’s true that there will no longer be a ‘non-calculator’ paper and that the appropriate use of technology is expected throughout.
 This is particularly true in the new “Large Data Set” part of the A-Level Maths course, in which you’ll be expected to become familiar with the LDS and know how to take samples from it, “clean” the data and calculate summary statistics.

 During the course you’ll also be expected to use spreadsheets and other modelling apps to analyse the data.
 In the exam, you’ll be expected to demonstrate understanding of how this is done.

 Having a calculator will help eliminate simple arithmetic errors, but questions will be designed in such a way so that those who use a calculator as a crutch will not prosper.
 The emphasis is on the understanding and logical reasoning, and those who cannot demonstrate this will trip up – calculator or no calculator!